WHAT IS COUMARIN

 Even if you switch to Ceylon Cinnamon for your capsules, we feel that ingesting Cinnamon capsules does not represent a good choice because of the inherent danger of their production methods.
 (Click here for more information on the dangers of Cinnamon capsules).

 If you are taking Ceylon Cinnamon for health benefits, then stick to good quality natural Ceylon Cinnamon Sticks.
 Ceylon Cinnamon powder or Ceylon Cinnamon Black Tea infused with Ceylon Cinnamon Bark Oil.
 Ceylon cinnamon has a mild yet slightly sweeter taste.
 Ceylon Cinnamon is not overtly spicy and harsh like Cassia Cinnamon, but creates a more sophisticated flavor profile in fine desserts recipes and Asian curries.
-Boiled Ceylon Cinnamon sticks made into a deep reddish tea is a fabulous taste treat, especially when iced and has many health benefits without the downside of Cassia Cinnamon.
+Boiled Ceylon Cinnamon sticks made into a deep reddish tea is a fabulous taste treat with many health benefits without the downside of Cassia Cinnamon.